anishchenkoivan/jet-meal/libraries/cpp/penguin_malloc/README.md

-### Penguin malloc - blazyngly fast memory safe allocator from penguin OS
+### Penguin malloc - blazyngly fast memory safe allocator ported to userspace from penguin OS

 #### Adding to your service: